Historical Perspective on Transformational Leadership

 The phrase “raise one another” matters.
 Burns saw transformational leadership as mutual.
 The leader does not impose change on followers; she and the followers move each other towards higher motivation and stronger moral commitment.
 Both are transformed.

-Burns made a distinction between ordinary leaders, who ensure followers’ loyalty through rewards (transactional), and the extraordinary leaders, who focus on fulfilling the essential needs of followers (transformational).
+Burns distinguished between ordinary leaders, who secure followers’ loyalty through rewards (transactional), and extraordinary leaders, who focus on fulfilling the essential needs of followers (transformational).

 Burns saw the two styles as opposites.
 A leader was either transactional or transformational, not both.
 Later theorists (Bass and Avolio) softened this opposition.